C0Assassin/RB4-to-RB2/README.md

 *  Aerosmith - Livin' On The Edge
 *  Aerosmith - Love In An Elevator @
 *  Aerosmith - Rag Doll
+*  Alice Cooper - No More Mr. Nice Guy @
 *  Alice In Chains - Them Bones @
 *  Asia - Heat Of The Moment @
 *  Audioslave - Like A Stone @